Orphan: Notable orphans

-In literature
+In fiction

-Orphaned characters are extremely common as literary protagonists, especially in children's and fantasy literature.
-The lack of parents leaves the characters to pursue more interesting and adventurous lives, by freeing them from familial obligations and controls, and depriving them of more prosaic lives.
+Orphaned characters are prevalent as literary protagonists, especially in children's and fantasy literature.
+The lack of parents leaves the characters to pursue more exciting and adventurous lives, by freeing them from familial obligations and controls, and depriving them of more prosaic lives.
 It creates characters that are self-contained and introspective and who strive for affection.
-Orphans can metaphorically search for self-understanding through attempting to know their roots.
+Orphans can metaphorically search for self-understanding by attempting to know their roots.
 Parents can also be allies and sources of aid for children, and removing the parents makes the character's difficulties more severe.
-Parents, furthermore, can be irrelevant to the theme a writer is trying to develop, and orphaning the character frees the writer from the necessity to depict such an irrelevant relationship; if one parent-child relationship is important, removing the other parent prevents complicating the necessary relationship.
+Parents, furthermore, can be irrelevant to the theme a writer is trying to develop, and orphaning the character frees the writer from depicting such an irrelevant relationship; if one parent-child relationship is important, removing the other parent prevents complicating the necessary relationship.
 All these characteristics make orphans attractive characters for authors.

 Orphans are common in fairy tales, such as most variants of Cinderella.